-This new data and interpretation formed the basis of an independent Competent Persons Report, commissioned by United, which attributes a total gross un-risked mean prospective recoverable resource of 229 MMstb to the Colibri Prospect.
-In the high case, Colibri could hold a gross unrisked prospective recoverable resource of 513 MMstb.
+This new data and interpretation formed the basis of an independent Prospective Resources Audit (Gaffney Cline & Associates, December 2020), commissioned by United, which attributes a total gross un-risked mean prospective recoverable resource of 406 MMstb to the Colibri Prospect.
+In the high case, Colibri could hold a gross unrisked prospective recoverable resource of 966 MMstb.

 The Walton Morant Licence covers an extensive area (c.
-22,400km2) and numerous follow-up structures have been identified that would be significantly de-risked by success at Colibri.
+22,400km2) and contains numerous follow-up structures which would be significantly de-risked by future drilling success at Colibri.

 Identified prospects and leads, Walton Morant Licence, offshore Jamaica

 Walton Morant Play Elements and Stratigraphy

 - Oil-prone source rocks have been identified in the Eocene and in the Cretaceous, with migrant oil identified in onshore wells and outcrop samples.

 - Two positive offshore seep surveys have been recorded, including on the active Blower Rock seep to the south of Colibri.
 This provides good evidence of the presence of regional source rocks.